Dasharo/docs/docs/unified-test-documentation/dasharo-compatibility/329-bios-setup-password.md

 **Expected result**

-1. Menu unlocks properly and options are avalible.
+1. Menu unlocks properly and options are available.

 ## PSW004.001 Attempt to log in with an incorrect password

 **Test description**

-Check wether incorrect password is not unlocking boot menu.
+Check whether incorrect password is not unlocking boot menu.

 **Test configuration data**